abhishek-kumar-code/Redfish_Public/Specification.md

 A service that supports removing a composed resource shall support the DELETE method on the composed resource.

-A service that supports updating a composed resource shall provide one of the following methods for updating composed resources:
+A service that supports updating a composed resource shall provide one or more of the following methods for updating composed resources:
 * The PUT and/or PATCH methods on the composed resource with a modified list of ResourceBlocks.
-* Actions on the composed resource for adding and removing ResourceBlocks
+* Actions on the composed resource for adding and removing ResourceBlocks.

 #### Specific Composition